 2. Pharmacologic treatment: In severe primary and secondary Raynaud phenomenon, treat the underlying condition (where applicable) and use a long-acting oral dihydropyridine calcium channel blocker (eg, amlodipine, nifedipine).
 Start at low doses and titrate upwards based on the efficacy of treatment and adverse effects.
 Additional therapeutic options include topical nitrates, angiotensin receptor blockers, phosphodiesterase-5 inhibitors (eg, sildenafil, tadalafil), selective serotonin reuptake inhibitors (eg, fluoxetine), or endothelin-1 receptor antagonists (eg, bosentan, macitentan).
 In patients with severe digital ischemia or development of necrotic lesions, urgent treatment with warming and calcium channel blockers should be initiated; prostaglandin infusion (eg, iloprost) can limit the damage and can be considered in case of secondary Raynaud phenomenon.Evidence 1Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to heterogeneity, indirectness, and relying on expert opinion only.
 Ingegnoli F, Schioppo T, Allanore Y, et al. Practical suggestions on intravenous iloprost in Raynaud's phenomenon and digital ulcer secondary to systemic sclerosis: Systematic literature review and expert consensus.
 Semin Arthritis Rheum.
 2019 Feb;48(4):686-693. doi: 10.1016/j.semarthrit.2018.03.019.
 Epub 2018 Apr 4.
 PubMed PMID: 29706243.
 Antithrombotic agents, acetylsalicylic acid, or therapeutic doses of low-molecular-weight heparin are used to treat potential thrombotic events after considering contraindications (eg, gastric antral vascular ectasia or severe gastritis, both of which are seen in systemic sclerosis).

-3. Surgical treatment: In selected patients not responding to pharmacologic treatment, in particular those at high risk for necrosis of the fingers, digital sympathectomy may be considered.
+3. Surgical treatment: In selected patients not responding to pharmacologic treatment, in particular those at high risk for necrosis of the fingers, digital or axillary sympathectomy may be considered.

 Tables and FiguresTop